-Chile's autumn is in full swing in April with cooling temperatures and bright colors.
-Crowds thin out in Patagonia making this a great time to visit, while Santiago, the central wine valley, and Atacama Desert offer plenty of scenic road trips and Easter celebrations.
+Chile's fall season is in full swing in April with cooling temperatures and bright colors.
+Crowds thin out in Patagonia, making this a great time to visit, while Santiago, the central wine valley, and the Atacama Desert offer plenty of scenic road trips and Easter celebrations.
 Let this monthly guide help you find the best places to visit and things to do.

 Weather

 April is considered a good time to take advantage of still-pleasant temperatures in Chile's northern regions.
-Santiago, for instance, sees average highs in the low 70s with little rain making sightseeing a pleasant experience, and it will only get warmer the further north you head.
+Santiago, for instance, sees average highs in the low 70s (Fahrenheit) with little rain, making sightseeing a pleasant experience, and it will only get warmer the further north you head.

 In Patagonia, fall foliage brings out bright hues in the forests, as well as better chances to experience wildlife with dissipating crowds.
-The further south you go, the more likely you are to experience the onset of rains so it's best to come prepared with serious outdoor gear.
+The farther south you go, the more likely you are to experience the onset of rains, so it's best to come prepared with serious outdoor gear.
 Those who do, though, may find that they luck out with decent hiking weather.
-If you don't mind cooler temperatures (daily highs in the 40s or 50s) this can be a great time to visit, and winds are not as strong as they are in the summer.
+If you don't mind cooler temperatures (daily highs in the 40s or 50s), this can be a great time to visit, and winds are not as strong as they are in the summer.

 Crowds & Costs

-This is Chile's shoulder season and crowds clear out, especially in Southern Patagonia.
+This is Chile's shoulder season, and crowds clear out, especially in Southern Patagonia.
 You'll notice that both hotel rates and summer crowds begin to wane.
-Keep in mind though that Easter typically falls in April, and there may be an uptick in prices during this week as locals and international tourists take advantage of the holiday.
-In general, though, traveling in Chile in autumn shoulder season means better prices and fewer tourists.
+Keep in mind, though, that Easter typically falls in April, and there may be an uptick in prices during this week as locals and international sightseers take advantage of the holiday.
+In general, though, traveling in Chile in the autumn shoulder season means better prices and fewer tourists.

 Where to Go

 You're still safe to travel everywhere in Chile before winter weather arrives in the mountains.
-Northern Patagonia offers great road trip options along the Carreterra Austral, including the Marble Caves in the unspoiled Aysén region.
-You can visit these geological formations, along with massive glaciers and marine life in Laguna San Rafael National Park.
+Northern Patagonia offers great road trip options along the Carretera Austral, including the Marble Caves in the unspoiled Aysén region.
+You can visit these geological formations, along with massive glaciers and marine life, in Laguna San Rafael National Park

 This is also a good month to check out the Atacama Desert.
-This is the driest place on the planet with dramatic landscapes including red canyons, rocky valleys, gorges, thermal lakes, and geysers.
-This otherworldly region of Chile is gaining more attention each year, as more travelers search for ways to unplug.
-San Pedro de Atacama is a charming adobe town that is no secret to backpackers and bohemian types who discovered it long before the term “unplug” even existed.
+It's the driest place on the planet, with dramatic landscapes including red canyons, rocky valleys, gorges, thermal lakes, and geysers.
+This otherworldly region of Chile is gaining more attention each year as more travelers search for ways to unplug.
+San Pedro de Atacama is a charming adobe town that is no secret to backpackers and bohemian types who discovered it long before the term "unplug" even existed.

 Wine lovers can check out central Chile's famous vineyards.
 Lesser-known Colchagua, for instance, receives consistent heat that allows red wine grapes to flourish, thus creating an organic red wine industry known for berry and tobacco notes.
 And the valley offers endless sunny landscapes with bright green vegetation and mountain views.